Elysiayn/shop-shop/README.md

 <br>

 ## Description
-An e-commerce platform where users have the ability to browse products based on categories and view them on a sinbgle item format.
-Users will also be able to create accounts that can login and signout.
-Once signed in users will be able to checkout any products they have added to their account and pay for purchases with their card information.
+A full-stack MERN e-commerce platform where users have the ability to browse products based on categories and view them on a single item format.
+Users will also be able to create accounts that can login and sign out.
+Once signed, in users will be able to checkout any products they have added to their account and pay for purchases with their card information.
 <br>

 ## Table of Contents